manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

 1. *If a non-faulty replica quits view (or enters the next view) at time $t$, all non-faulty replicas quit view (or enter the next view) by time $< t+\Delta$.* This is simply because of forwarding of the f+1 "no heartbeat" messages, which arrive within $\Delta$ time.

 2. **Commit-Notify Lemma**: *If a non-faulty replica $r$ commits a cmd at seq-no at time $t$, then for all non-faulty replicas $r'$, either they will have committed cmd at seq-no before entering the next view or (highest-cmd, highest-seq-no) = (cmd, seq-no).* If $r'$ does not quit view by time $t+\Delta$, then it will commit cmd (follows from the previous observation).
 For the other part, observe that $r'$ could not have quit view before time $t-\Delta$, otherwise replica $r$ would then have quit view before time $t$ and not committed cmd.
 Thus, $r'$ has quit view at time $> t-\Delta$ and entered the next view at time $> t+\Delta$.
 This time is sufficient for $r'$ to receive the notification from $r$.
-Moreover, since we assume that the client sends the next command after the previous one has been committed, any honest replica will not have committed a command with a higher sequence number in this view.
+Moreover, since we assume that the client sends the next command $\geq \Delta$ time after the previous one has been committed, any non-faulty replica will not have committed a command with a higher sequence number in this view.
 Thus, $r'$ will have (highest-cmd, highest-seq-no) = (cmd, seq-no) before entering the next view.

-3. Talk about status ensuring the next leader will pick the last command again!
+3. *If a non-faulty replica commits cmd at sequence number seq-no, then a primary in the subsequent view cannot propose $cmd' \neq cmd$ at seq-no.* Based on the previous observation, all non-faulty replicas will have been notified of cmd at seq-no. Moreover, if some non-faulty replica has not committed the command, then due to